 Turning now to the lubricant in the fuel, the general recommendation way back then was of the order of 3 parts gasoline to 1 part of heavyweight mineral oil (castor oil doesn't mix with gasoline).
-The usual recommendation for oil was SAE 70, but that's no longer readily obtainable, if at all.
+The usual recommendation for oil was SAE 70, but that's no longer readily obtainable.
 Fortunately, there are present-day alternatives which seem to work just as well.
 Maris Dislers has used SAE 50 Harley Davidson motorycle oil in both sparkers and classic diesels with complete satisfaction.
 An available alternative that is closer to the old-time recommendation is Aeroshell 120, which is an aircraft-grade mineral oil having a viscosity of SAE 60.
 It seems to work well.
 Multi-grade oils need not apply - the dilution factor greatly affects their performance.